-Roric Fink is entering his second season at SMU as the Associate Head Coach in 2025-26.
+Roric Fink is entering his third season at SMU as the Associate Head Coach in 2026-27.

 In his first season back on the Hilltop in 2024-25, the Mustangs embarked on their first season as a member of the ACC.
 During the season, SMU worked on rewriting the record books, posting 33 new Top-10 times along with new school records in the 100 & 200 back and the 200 free relay, 800 free relay, 200 medley relay and 400 medley relay.
 The Mustangs also reached NCAA standards in four different relays, competing in three at the NCAA Championships.